2021-cs344/maclearning-exercise/README.md

 In the switch, you must implement the parser, forward ARP requests to the controller, decap packets received from the controller, and apply L2 (MAC) forwarding.

 In the controller, you have to handle packets received from the switch.
 They should be encapsulated in the `cpu_metadata` header, which is already defined in both the data plane (`l2switch.p4`) and control plane (`cpu_metadata.py`).
 This metadata header communicates packet information (e.g., original ingress port) between the data and control plane.
+The controller should maintain a shadow table mapping MAC addresses to switch ports.
+If the controller adds a new mapping in the shadow table, it should add a coresponding table entry to the L2 table by calling `self.sw.insertTableEntry(table_name='MyIngress.fwd_l2'...`.